logo

 Abstract

-Reliable quantitative information on the North Korean economy is scarce.
-This study provides the first estimates of absolute poverty rates in North Korean subnational regions by combining remote-sensed night-time light intensity data with estimated income distributions.
-Results indicate that the share of persons living in extreme poverty in North Korea may be larger than previously thought, estimating a poverty rate of around 60% in 2018 and high income volatility from 2012-2018.
-Income per capita estimates declined significantly from 2012 to 2015, recovering since 2016.
-Subnational estimates reveal a shift in regional income dynamics; divergence dominated the first half (2012-2015), followed by convergence in the second half (2016-2018).
+Reliable quantitative information on the North Korean economy is extremely scarce.
+In particular, reliable income per capita and poverty figures for the country are not available.
+In this contribution, we provide for the first time estimates of absolute poverty rates in North Korean subnational regions based on the combination of innovative remote-sensed night-time light intensity data (monthly information for built areas) with estimated income distributions.
+Our results, which are robust to the use of different methods to approximate the income distribution in the country, indicate that the share of persons living in extreme poverty in North Korea may be larger than previously thought.
+We estimate a poverty rate for the country of around 60% in 2018 and a high volatility in the dynamics of income at the national level in North Korea for the period 2012-2018.
+Income per capita estimates tend to decline significantly from 2012 to 2015 and present a recovery since 2016.
+The subnational estimates of income and poverty reveal a change in relative dynamics since the second half of the 2012-2018 period.
+The first part of the period is dominated by divergent dynamics in income across regions, while the second half reveals convergence in regional income.

 Publisher